CZ-NIC/yangson/docs/instance.rst

    .. rubric:: Properties

-   .. attribute:: namespace

-      The :term:`namespace identifier` of the instance node.

    .. attribute:: name

       The :term:`instance name` of the receiver.
 For an :class:`ArrayEntry` instance it is by definition the same as the qualified name of the parent :class:`ObjectMember`.

+   .. attribute:: namespace

+      The :term:`namespace identifier` of the instance node.

+   .. attribute:: path

+      Path of the instance in the data tree: a tuple containing keys of the ancestor nodes and the instance itself.

    .. attribute:: qual_name